OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

   ```

-  So we inherit from our **HtmlElement** type, then we create the shadow dom by using base.attachShadow and we get a reference to the #root element in lazy manner.
+  So we inherit from our **HtmlElement** type, then we create the shadow dom by using base.attachShadow and we get a reference to the #root element in a lazy manner.

   The reason we do it lazily because at this point the element is not yet available.
-In the do block we set up our shadow root and attach an event listener.
+In the do block, we set up our shadow root and attach an event listener.
 And then we have **isVisible** virtual property.
 Remember we use virtual properties to avoid name mangling by fable.
-We have a **close** function that can be used to close our modal window programatically from JS and then we do the actual rendering in the **render** function.
+We have a **close** function that can be used to close our modal window programmatically from JS and then we do the actual rendering in the **render** function.

-  **render** function is not a special one and name can be mangled. it is actually called from **attributeChangedCallback** when the element is attached to the dom. alternatively
+  **render** function is not a special one and the name can be mangled. it is actually called from **attributeChangedCallback** when the element is attached to the dom. alternatively

   we could have used **connectedCallback** which is also triggered when the component is attached.